 Put the egg whites in a large bowl and whisk until they form stiff peaks.
 Gradually whisk in half the caster sugar for one minute.

 Using the same whisk, mix the egg yolks with the remaining caster sugar in another bowl for 2–3 minutes until they are pale and quite thick.
 Whisk in the finely chopped oranges then carefully fold in the ground almonds.

 Stir in three spoonfuls of the whisked egg white to loosen the mixture, then gently fold in the remaining whites with a large metal spoon.
 Transfer the mixture to the prepared tin and level the top.
-Sprinkle with the flaked almonds and bake for around 30 minutes.
+Carefully arrange the fig segments over the top, sprinkle with pistachio kernels and bake for around 30 minutes.

 Remove from the oven and allow to cool before garnishing with lemon zest and dusting with icing sugar.
 I serve this with authentic Greek yoghurt and fresh berries.